 Increasing ISO decreases image quality, thus ISO should only be increased when 100% necessary.

-There are three specific situations where ISO should be increased. each are covered in-depth, below:
+There are three specific situations where ISO should be increased beyond base.
+Each are covered in-depth, below:

 - Shooting Requirement: Faster Shutter Speed

-- Action: Increase ISO to Decrease Shutter Speed.
+- Action: Increase ISO to Decrease Exposure Time.

 - Shooting Requirement: Brighter Exposure